FredFlor92/restaurant_finder/README.md

 Overview:

-It is a Restaurant Finder and Review app.
+It is a Restaurant Review app.
 You create an account and then go on to add details of restaurant's you've been to and how the experince was.

 RUNNING THE PROGRAM: